Nuitka/Nuitka/Developer_Manual.rst

    print a

-The handling of "for" (and "while") loops has its own problem.
-They are similar to that of function calls and their bodies.
-The loop could start and have an assumption that "a" is constant, but that is only true for the first iteration.
-So, we can't pass knowledge from outside the for loop directly into the for loop body.
+The handling of loops (both "for" and "while") has its own problem.
+The loop start and may have an assumption that "a" is constant, but that is only true for the first iteration.
+So, we can't pass knowledge from outside loop directly into the for loop body.

 We will do a first pass, where we need to collect invalidations of all of the outside knowledge.
 The assignment to "a" should make it an alternative with what we knew about